autofit.Analysis#

 Parameters:

-• samples_summary – The summary of the samples of the non-linear search, which include the maximum log likelihood instance and median PDF model.
+• samples_summary (SamplesSummary) – The summary of the samples of the non-linear search, which include the maximum log likelihood instance and median PDF model.

-• paths – An object describing the paths for saving data (e.g. hard-disk directories or entries in sqlite database).
+• paths (AbstractPaths) – An object describing the paths for saving data (e.g. hard-disk directories or entries in sqlite database).

-• samples – The samples of the non-linear search, for example the chains of an MCMC run.
+• samples (Optional[SamplesPDF]) – The samples of the non-linear search, for example the chains of an MCMC run.

 Returns: